ZB-Lab

 Making ZB resources more accessible

-Our ZB viewer will be supplemented by a feature that will allow users to open, compare and analyse any number of digital copies from e-manuscripta side by side.
-This feature can be found in the title view of the work, under ‘IIIF’.
-Add digital copies to the ZB viewer by clicking on ‘Mirador Viewer’.
+Another feature is linked to our ZB viewer: You can open, compare and analyze any number of digital copies of e-manuscripta and e-rara next to each other directly in the ZB viewer.
+You can find the feature in the title view of a work under "IIIF".
+Add digital copies to the ZB viewer by clicking on “Mirador Viewer”.

-Our IIIF tools can be accessed via this link.
+Our IIIF tools can be found under this link.

-This ongoing initiative, launched by the ZB Lab, consists of various projects in which we and colleagues from other ZB departments seek to make our collections accessible on Wikipedia and other wiki platforms.
+This ongoing initiative launched by the ZB-Lab consists of various projects in which we, together with colleagues from other ZB departments, want to make our collections usable on Wikipedia and in other Wiki contexts.

-‘Upload Sammlung Steinfels’ is a larger project that is already complete.
-In this case, the aim was to make 1,916 18th-century Swiss landscape paintings from the ZB’s Graphic Collection available on Wikimedia Commons.
-The mass upload tool Pattypan was used as part of this cross-departmental project.
-Further uploads are planned.
+A larger, already completed project is entitled “Upload Steinfels Collection”.
+The aim was to make 1,916 Swiss landscape images from the eighteenth century, which are in the ZB's graphic collection, available on Wikimedia Commons.
+The mass upload tool Pattypan was used in the cross-departmental project.
+Further uploads are being planned.

-Another project involved transfer of the biographies and catalogues of works of musicians from ZB to Wikipedia to make them publicly visible.
-And in yet another project, we used QR codes (QRpedia) to link to Wikipedia articles as a way of expanding the contextual perspective on ZB exhibits in one of our Treasury exhibitions.
+Another project was to transfer biographies and catalogs of musicians from the ZB to Wikipedia and thus make them visible.
+In another project, we were able to expand the contextual perspective on ZB exhibits in one of our treasury exhibitions using QR codes (QRpedia), which link to Wikipedia articles.

-Digital Humanities Practice Studio: a series of workshops on tools and methods
+2023 Practice Studio Digital Humanities: Workshop series on tools and methods

-There are currently all sorts of ways of incorporating digital tools into research practice in the humanities.
-But how do you know whether you’re using the right tool for the job?
-How much time do you lose getting to grips with the technology?
-And what’s the easiest way of accessing the digital humanities?
-Together with the Digital History Lab at the University of Zurich (DHL), we’ve invited a number of experts to present their digital methods to us.
-At the Digital Humanities Practice Studio, we get to shadow these specialists as they go about their work and gain an insight into how they have methodically adapted the digital tools to their academic activities in the humanities.
+There are already many opportunities to integrate digital tools into humanities research practice.
+But how do I know that I am using the right tool for my work?
+How much time do I lose with training?
+How can I get started with digital humanities in an uncomplicated way?
+Together with the Digital History Lab at the University of Zurich (DHL), we invited a number of experts to present their digital methods to us in the fall semester of 2023.
+In the Digital Humanities practice studio, we want to look over their shoulders as they work and understand how they have methodically adapted digital tools for their humanities work.

 Summer Schools